spiral/docs/docs/en/start/http-basics.md

 }
 ```

-The next step is to associate a route with your controller.
+The next step involves associating a route with your controller.

 ## Create a route